The antidote for zoning: the "Coming to the Nuisance" doctrine

 In conclusion, because property rights are a necessity if men are to live together, it follows that they must be respected in every area of one's life, including land development.
 Humans must develop land; we can not live, as the environmentalists insist we do, in the world as it is' without creating the buildings, roads, and utility systems we need in order to live.
 But these must be built with total respect for everyone's rights.
 This means ending zoning-and its only antidote is the Coming to the Nuisance doctrine.

-Copyright ©2000 by David Wilens Mr. Wilens is a real estate attorney in South Florida.
+Copyright ©2000 by David Willenski.
+Mr. Willenski is an attorney in South Florida.
+He has also lived in Hertfordshire, England.

 If a nuisance results solely because a use is being improperly operated, then there is no Coming to the Nuisance issue and the doctrine doesn't apply.
 For example: if the feedlot caused odors only because of improper operation, and proper operation would end the odors and thus the nuisance, a court would simply order the owner of the feedlot to take measures to end the odors, and would not apply Coming to the Nuisance.